Khloe Kardashian Busts Out Of Skintight Nude Top While Flaunting Her Tiny Waist

 By Tuesday she’s ready to move on to her legs and butt, focusing on that famous Kardashian booty.
 The third day she works her core, which is how she gets her toned tummy and abs, and she returns to cardio on Thursday.
 Friday is all about the arms, and to end her workout week and head into the weekend feeling strong, she works her entire body before relaxing and letting her muscles rest on Sunday.

-The program has seemed to work for Khloe Kardashian, who has been sporting a super fit frame and some rock hard abs in her latest photos.
+The program has seemed to work for Khloe, who has been sporting a super fit frame and some rock hard abs in her latest photos.